grezniczek/redcap_survey_auth/README.md

 ## Installation

+Participant login requires JavaScript and uses the EM Framework’s survey AJAX endpoint.
+It works when the survey host blocks direct `/external_modules/` access.

 - Clone this repo into `<redcap-root>/modules/redcap_survey_auth_v<version-number>`, or
 - Obtain this module from the Consortium REDCap Repo via the Control Center.
 - Go to Control Center > Technical / Developer Tools > External Modules and enable REDCap Survey Auth.